cheriangeorge/System-Commands-course/Week1.md

   - as number of sub directories increases the number of hardlinks also keeps increasing

 # Permissions
+* Files and directories do not inherit the parent directory permissions
 * rwxrwxrwx (777)
   - 7 rwx
   - 6 rw-